therrshan/image-captioning/RNN/README.md

 ### `data_loader.py`

-This file contains the necessary functions for loading the dataset, cleaning the provided image captions and getting image ids to split the data for training and testing.
+This file contains the necessary functions for loading the dataset for training.

 ### `model.py`